Logo

 Twelve states restrict the coverage of abortion in private insurance plans and 33 states and D.C. do not cover abortion in their Medicaid programs, with extremely limited exceptions.

 Now, more than ever, Congress must take action to expand coverage and access to abortion care—not pass additional bans or restrictions.
-Please contact your member of Congress today.
+Please contact your members of Congress today.
 Every person, no matter where they live or how much money they make, deserves to be able to access the health care they need.

 Subject